andreapavoni/likes_tracker/README.md

  => true
 ```

 As you can see, the methods' names reflect model names (and they'll be properly namespaced on Redis).
-This means, that the same models can like
-several others, for example User might like another model called Photo or Comment.
+This means, that the same models can like several others, for example User might like another model called Photo or Comment, so you'll have methods like ```#like_comment!``` or ```#likes_photo?``` and so on.

 How to find Posts liked by a User?
 There's a method for this, of course ;-)